roelfrenkema/clsHuggingface/README.md

 ### /loadmodels <path/name>

-<path/name> from shell homedir starting with a slash or
+<path/name> from shell homedir starting with a slash where slash is your homedir
-just leave ot the path in name is in your home dir.